 - One may use some number of single-core preforms and assemble them together to obtain a bunch fiber.

-- In case of photonic crystal fibers, it is easy to assemble a preform containing multiple cores.
+- In the case of photonic crystal fibers, it is easy to assemble a preform containing multiple cores.

 Polarization-maintaining fibers are often of PANDA type (see Figure 1, left side).
 Here, one needs to drill two very precise holes parallel to the reform axis, insert to accurately fitting stress rates of borosilicate glass and finally process the preform ends.
 The fiber drawing process also needs to be optimized to work well with such preforms.